Computer and mobile threats

 Malicious apps

 Threats to the data on your mobile phone usually come from malicious apps that you or someone else who has access to your phone download.
-These malicious apps may gather user data – what sites you access, what you buy, etc. and can silently send or receive premium rate text messages or calls.
+These malicious apps may gather user data such as what sites you access, what you buy, your card details, etc. and can silently send or receive premium rate text messages or calls.

 Trojans